Ask Our Experts: What to Consider When Buying a Whole-Home Emergency Standby GeneratorAugust 17, 2021 | 10:56 am

 The Short Answer

-There are at least 7 key considerations to make when purchasing a standby generator for your home, including location, noise, capacity, physical size, fuel source, brand, and installation expectations.
+There are many considerations to make when purchasing a standby generator for your home, including location, noise, capacity, physical size, fuel source, brand, and installation expectations.
 Most homeowner requirements and budgets can be accommodated within these seven factors – we’re happy to help you find the right fit for your home and family!

 The Detailed Answer

 Great question!
 And congratulations on making a smart choice for your family by exploring standby generator options for your home.
 As the name implies, a “whole-home emergency standby generator,” is potentially capable of powering your entire home (versus the handful of circuits that a portable generator might cover), is used during emergencies (like during a power outage) rather than 24/7, and is always on standby – meaning that it automatically turns on and off to seamlessly power your home when the utility power supply is cut off.

 That being said, you’re right – there are several key questions you’ll need to settle before selecting the proper unit and system design for your unique circumstance.
 This question is best answered by breaking it down into several short components, which we examine here: